-You’ve rolled the idea around your head for months and you’ve finally decided to take the plunge.
+You’ve rolled the idea around your head for months and finally decided to take the plunge.
 You’re going short!
 Not kind of short, you’re going SHORT.
-You’ve looked at different kinds of pixie haircut and bob, you’ve figured out your facial shape and spent hours trawling the best hairstyles sites.
-You’ve never been so ready in your entire life.
+You’ve contemplated different kinds of pixie and bob, figured out your facial shape, and spent hours trawling the best beauty advice sites.
+You’ve never been so prepared in your entire life.

 Congratulations on the awesome life choice, we doubt you’ll be disappointed.
 Even if you are, it’ll grow out in approximately half a year or less.
 Before you actually make the giant leap, there are several ways to prepare yourself and loved ones.

-It’s amusing to surprise people but it isn’t always a welcome surprise for friends and family.
+It’s amusing to surprise people but it isn’t always a welcome revelation for friends and family.
 Sometimes parents, partners, and spouses need warming to the thought of pixie haircuts.
-Especially boyfriends, most guys prefer women with longer hair or think they do.
-Although you can do whatever you want with your body, it’s nice to give your man some warning.
-Show him pictures of examples you’re considering, or even start with subtle hints.
-It might take him a while to accept the idea, so it’s wise to introduce the possibility a month or two before, especially if you’re cutting lots off.
+Especially boyfriends, most guys prefer women with longer tresses or think they do.
+Although it’s your body, it’s nice to give people adequate warning.
+Show them photographs of examples under consideration, or even start with subtle hints.
+It might take them a while to accept the idea, so it’s wise to introduce the possibility a month or two beforehand, especially if you’re cutting lots off.

 Social media’s your friend, don’t hesitate to post Facebook statuses letting everyone know it’s happening.
-If it’s less of a shock, it’s possible they will react in a positive manner.
-When you go through a massive change like this, you want all the motivation available.
+If it’s less of a shock, it’s possible they’ll react in a positive manner.
+When you go through a massive change, you want all the motivation available.

 Consider what you’ll do with your leftover locks.
 Have in excess of 8 inches, undyed hair?
 Donate to a wig charity (explanation here).
 An incredible and selfless act that does nothing except do someone in need a kindness.
-On the topic of wigs, try some on to get used to short hair, you usually have to visit a costume shop, as real wig shops are a little too serious.
+On the topic of wigs, try some on to get used to a crop, you usually have to visit a costume shop, real wig shops are a little too serious.

-Give our makeover utility a shot, you’ll have a pretty good idea of how things will look when the deed’s done.
-Upload your photograph and test the hundreds of possibilities and print or save to file your favorites, totally free.
+Give our makeover utility a shot, you’ll have a pretty good idea of how things will turn out when the deed’s done.
+Upload your photograph and test the hundreds of possibilities and print or save to file your favorites, totally free of charge.

 Finally, make sure you’re prepared!
 Having real doubts?
-Remember you can always cut your hair another day, worst case scenario you’ve saved money not getting your hair cut.
-If you need to, work in gradual increments up to this kind of haircut.
+Remember you can always go under the scissors another day, worst case scenario you’ve saved money.
+Advance in gradual increments.
 Hair down to your waist?
-Take a couple more inches off than usual, then mid-length, shoulder-length, etc. Enjoy the experimentation, because pretty soon those options will be gone, and you’re left with a brand new adventure instead!
+Take a couple more inches off than usual, then mid-length, shoulder-length, etc. Enjoy the experimentation, because pretty soon those options will have evaporated, and you’re left with a brand new adventure instead!

 You finally get the big cut, and it turns out different to your expectations.
-Other times, it’s a rushed decision and now you have regrets.
-Sometimes, you realize only once it’s done that you don’t like short hair as much as expected.
+Other times, it’s a rushed decision and now have regrets.
+Sometimes, you realize only once it’s done that you don’t like it short as much as expected.

-The unfortunate truth is, new haircuts don’t always turn out well.
+The unfortunate truth is, occasionally new haircuts don’t always turn out well.
 Keeping your hair pretty long gives ways to hide this.
-Who hasn’t said, “I’ll be wearing ponytails for the next couple months,” after a haircut?
+Who hasn’t said, “I’ll be wearing ponytails for the next couple months,” after a trim?

-You could pin it up with bobby pins for a new shape.
-Play around with this idea, wearing it in several different ways, a faux ponytail is worth considering at least.
+Pin it up with bobby pins for a new shape.
+Play around with ideas, wearing it in several different ways, a faux ponytail is worth considering at least.
 Run gel through and try spikes.
 Attract the eye to other places, cool necklaces, unique earrings, and bright colors often do the trick.
-These have to fit in with your workplace environment and fashion choices, of course, or everything will be messy.
+Fit in with your workplace environment and fashion choices, of course, or everything will end up unkempt and disorganized.

-Hats and shawls work well, especially with a new haircut, hats could lead you in a new fashion direction.
+Hats and shawls work well, especially with a new haircut, hats could lead you in a fresh fashion direction.
 Avoid knee-jerk reactions, running to another salon and having them hack away with no preparation will not repair the situation.
-Don’t throw in the towel on short locks, you’ve arrived so you might as well explore a while, give short another chance.
+Don’t throw in the towel, you’ve arrived so you might as well explore a while, give short another chance.